laurenriddle/Vending-Machine-Test/README.md

 	- `python manage.py runserver`

 8. Use Postman to test the application.
-See the documentation below for the requests that can be made to this API.
+See the documentation below for a list of requests that can be made to this API.

 ## Vend-O-Matic Fetch Calls